-I love celebrations, we went to the gorgeous Carlyle Hotel on Madison Ave in NYC to celebrate my son Sam’s 20th birthday, Sam is currently a sophomore at Parson’s in NYC.
+I love celebrations, we went to the gorgeous Carlyle Hotel on Madison Ave in NYC to celebrate my sons 20th birthday.
 We also celebrated the completion of my second children’s book, The Croaking Machine an enchanting tale of Toads…..While there I signed several of my first children’s book The Frog and The Tadpole’s Great Swamp Adventure.
 In addition to being an author I’ve been very busy with my Entertaining, Design and Flower Business.
 We are getting very busy ordering flowers for this Valentine’s Day…All the photos below are from our evening at The Carlyle and Illustrations from our new book….

 Named in honor of Ludwig Bemelmans, the creator of the classic Madeline children’s books, Bemelmans Bar is a timeless location that continues to attract socialites, politicians, movie stars and moguls with its extensive drink menu and nightly live entertainment.

 The bar maintains its Art Deco legacy with chocolate-brown leather banquettes, nickel-trimmed black glass tabletops, a dramatic black granite bar and a 24-karat gold leaf-covered ceiling.
 Guests are charmed by its distinct New York style and the large-scale murals in the hotel bar, the only surviving Bemelmans’ commission open to the public.